 What is SSI?

-SSI stands for Supplemental Security Income, which is a federal income program administered by Social Security.
+SSI stands for Supplemental Security Income.
+Social Security administers this federal program.
 However, the funding for SSI does nor come from Social Security taxes, but rather general tax revenues.
 The intention of SSI is to assist elderly, blind, or disabled people who have little to no means of income.
 It provides these individuals with money so that they can obtain basic needs for survival, such as food, clothing, and shelter.

 SSI is different from Social Security benefits in that it is not based on you or a family member’s prior work history.
 Those insured with Social Security, meaning they worked for a certain amount of time and paid Social Security taxes, receive these benefits.
 Meanwhile, SSI gears more towards those who have limited resources and meet the specified requirements.
 Individuals who receive SSI are most likely living on a fixed income and, as mentioned before, are elderly, blind, or disabled.